Mononofu/reinforcement-learning/README.md

 ![Greedy, 0.1 and 0.01 epsilon greedy agents](screenshots/nbandit.png)

 `nbandit.py`, implementation of a greedy and epsilon greedy agent for the n-armed bandit problem.
+For explanations on how it works, read the book ;)